-Last year's event saw a reasonably small(ish) GALA festival, with a big enough crowd but small enough to bump into some of the same groovers across the day, like a big limby disco community, so we were expecting another DJ festival where you could slide from stage to stage - boy did GALA up their game this year.
+Last year's event saw a reasonably small(ish) GALA festival, with a big enough crowd but small enough to bump into some of the same groovers across the day, like a big limby disco house community, so we were expecting another DJ festival where you could slide from stage to stage - boy did GALA up their game this year.

 Immediately on entering it was clear that the festival had increased in size but, after exploring around the site, GALA appeared to have more than tripled the scope of both stage areas and audience - this made it feel like other larger festivals such as Love Supreme Jazz Festival.
 (Buy tickets to Love Supreme here.)

 People had played it safe for the first few hours to avoid the forecasted all-day thunderstorms.
-However, once the disco lovers realised that it was turning into a lovely sunny day a lot of the crowd arrived at around the same time - meaning longer queues for the groovers than expected.
+However, once the disco and house lovers realised that it was turning into a lovely sunny day a lot of the crowd arrived at around the same time - meaning longer queues for the groovers than expected.
 No one knew how the weather was going to play out but there wasn’t a spot of rain amongst the holiday level sunshine.
 A huge lightning cloud in the far distance over the city of London made Derrick Carter’s set feel euphorically dystopian but we’ll get to the legend’s headliner slot later.

 We spent a large chunk of our day partying at the main stage where Greg Wilson (one of my favourite all-time DJs) played his usual mixture of latin psychedelic disco and funk laden classic rock.
-The legendary DJ played a cosmic disco remix of Neil Young’s ‘Harvest Moon’, Average White Band’s classic ‘Pick Up The Pieces’, and somehow mixed Lou Rawls ‘You’ll Never Find A Love Like Mine’ into ‘King Kunta’ by Kendrick Lamar - these two very different songs mixed in surprisingly well.
+The legendary DJ played a cosmic disco remix of Neil Young’s ‘Harvest Moon’, Average White Band’s classic ‘Pick Up The Pieces’, and somehow mixed Lou Rawls ‘You’ll Never Find A Love Like Mine’ into ‘King Kunta’ by Kendrick Lamar - these two very different songs worked surprisingly well together.
 This is why I adore Greg Wilson, he can throw some real curveballs into a set and keep the crowd on side throughout.

 Crazy P took to the Main Stage on both the decks and vocals with their soundsystem, blasting their cosmic disco across the field of booty shakers - Danielle Moore’s ethereal singing style is always flawless and mesmerising.
 I will never tire of hearing ‘Like A Fool’ pumping out of the speakers, especially when boozing and basking in the sunshine at a festival, the track always perfectly fits such a setting.